pnsaevik/ladim_plugins/ladim_plugins/release/README.md

 -   *date*: Date and time for the release, ISO format (YYYY-MM-DD hh:mm:ss).
     Either a single date or a list of the form [start, stop], which represents a date span.
 -   *location*: Release position.
-Two forms of this argument is possible:
+Several forms of this argument is possible:
     1. A list of the form [lon, lat], representing a point
     2. A list of lists, of the form [[lon_1, lon_2, ...], [lat_1, lat_2, ...]],
         representing a polygon